bedtimelabs/driveCRDT/README.md

     - **Description:** Orderlessfile is a decentralized storage module designed for efficient data storage and retrieval.
 It focuses on ensuring that data remains consistent, available, and partition-tolerant.
     - **Reference:** [Orderless: A Decentralized File System](https://arxiv.org/pdf/2210.01477.pdf)

+**see PASTRO and BeaForT references below for other potential dev routes**

 ### Data & Compute Architecture
 #### IPVM, WNFS, IROH